Tex Erwin

-Ross Emil "Tex" Erwin (December 22, 1885 - April 5, 1953) was a professional baseball player from 1905 to 1921.
+Ross Emil "Tex" Erwin (December 22, 1885 - April 5, 1953) was an American professional baseball player from 1905 to 1921.
 He played six years in Major League Baseball as a catcher for the Detroit Tigers (1908), Brooklyn Superbas (1910–14), and Cincinnati Reds (1914).

 Early years

 Erwin was born in Forney, Texas, in 1885.
 He began his professional baseball career playing for the Fort Worth Panthers of the Texas League during the 1905 and 1906 seasons.
 He also played 11 games for the St. Paul Saints in the American Association during the 1906 season.
 In 1907, he played for the Topeka White Sox in the Western Association.

 In late August 1907, Erwin made his major league debut with the Detroit Tigers.
 He appeared in only eight games for Detroit and did not appear in any of the Tigers' postseason games in the 1907 World Series.

 After his brief stint with the Tigers, Erwin returned to the minor leagues, playing for the Rochester Bronchos of the Eastern League in 1908 and 1909.